zoom/zoom-video-sdk-ui-toolkit-ios/README.md

-# Zoom's Video SDK UI Toolkit
+# Zoom Video SDK UI toolkit

-The Zoom Video SDK UI Toolkit is a prebuilt video chat user interface powered by the Zoom Video SDK.
+The [Zoom Video SDK UI toolkit](https://developers.zoom.us/docs/video-sdk/ios/ui-kit/) is a prebuilt video chat user interface powered by the Zoom Video SDK.

-The use of this UI Took Kit is subject to the [Video SDK terms of use](https://explore.zoom.us/en/video-sdk-terms/).
+The use of this UI Took Kit is subject to the [beta program terms of use](https://explore.zoom.us/en/beta-terms-and-conditions/) and the [Video SDK terms of service](https://explore.zoom.us/en/video-sdk-terms/).
 Copyright 2023 Zoom Video Communications, Inc. All rights reserved.

 ## Prerequisites